PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-16 16:50:47
+Last updated: 2024-04-16 16:51:20
-Random Quote: It doesn't matter how much you push the envelope, it'll still be stationery. - Will Livingston
+Random Quote: Dad, you can be in all of the fights that you want, but don't get hurt too bad. - Seong Gi-hun